 If someone fails to make timely car payments, they may face repossession.
 The company ordering a repossession does not need a court order to do this.
-But they have to do it legally.
-Definitions of auto loan contracts usually state the financing company has the right to take their car back, auctioning it off to help settle the debt, leaving the consumer with no transportation.
-This action is on the rise.
-Recent statistics estimate over 2 million consumers annually will undergo an auto repossession.
+But they must do it legally.
+State by state, the rules vary.
+Definitions of auto loan contracts usually say the financing company has the right to take their car back and auction it off to help settle the debt, leaving the consumer without transportation.
+Regretfully, this action is on the rise.
+Recent statistics estimate over 2 million consumers annually will experience auto repossession.

 Potential Illegal Vehicle Repossession

 One mistake that may constitute illegal vehicle repossession is called a breach of the peace.
 Even though a failure to make payments can trigger a repossession, the company must still obey the law.
 Generally, a breach of peace prohibits them from engaging in conduct likely to cause a disturbance or violence.
 Some common tactics used by repossession agents are as follows:

 - Starting an auto repossession if the consumer objects.
 Anything stated that indicates the objection is all that is needed, and the repo man legally must stop.
 They may restart the process at a different time, but the agent has no protection from the law if he continues the repo.

 - Breaking into a locked garage or secured yard.
 Damaging property to take the vehicle, such as doors, fences, or locks, is illegal.
 Repo agents can cross over into criminal trespassing if this happens.
 In some cases, they may even face prosecution if they slip up and decide to gain entry in these ways without your permission.

 - Traffic laws make it illegal to have a passenger in towed vehicles.
 This practice may violate more than just the motor vehicle law.
 Hooking up to an occupied vehicle can be charged as battery, and moving that vehicle may be considered kidnapping.